AxelSuu/Skybound/README.md

 1. Pip install Pyinstaller

-2. Modify the Pyinstaller script for your Path
+2. Modify the Pyinstaller script for your Path: "C:Path to game"

 3. Run the script:

-pyinstaller --noconfirm --onefile --windowed --optimize "1" --icon "C:Path to game\icon.ico" --name "Skybound4" --add-data "C:Path to game\font;font/" --add-data "C:\Path to game\txts;txts/" --add-data "C:Path to game\imgs;imgs/" --add-data "C:Path to game\sfxs;sfxs/"  "C:Path to game\main.py"
+pyinstaller --noconfirm --onefile --windowed --optimize "1" --icon "C:Path to game\Skybound\icon.ico" --name "Skybound4" --add-data "C:Path to game\Skybound\font;font/" --add-data "C:\Path to game\Skybound\txts;txts/" --add-data "C:Path to game\Skybound\imgs;imgs/" --add-data "C:Path to game\Skybound\sfxs;sfxs/"  "C:Path to game\Skybound\main.py"

+4. Output will be in a dist folder, with build data in a build folder